jalphonso/pyez-triage/README.md

 # Summary
-This project gathers useful troubleshooting info from a device including interface errors FEC errors if available, and Optic related info if applicable\
+This project gathers useful troubleshooting info from a device including interface errors FEC errors if available, and Optic related info if applicable.
+If Optics are in alarm or warning state a message indicating as such is output to the screen.\
+Also outputs some useful BGP info.
+More to come...\
 *PyEZ is the library used here to perform the work.*

 # Details